rj45/starjay/docs/cpu_isa_manual.md

 The `ie` bit controls whether interrupts are enabled or disabled.
 If an interrupt occurs while this bit is clear, the interrupt is deferred until the bit is set again.
 Interrupts are disabled on boot / reset.
 When an interrupt is taken, the `ie` bit is cleared, and then the exception sequence is followed as described in the exception section.

-Setting the `hlt` bit will cause the CPU to halt execution after the current instruction completes.
-This can be used by the emulator to exit.
-The top of stack can be used as the exit code of the emulator for use in end-to-end or integration testing.
+Setting the `th` bit will cause the `halt` instruction to raise a halt exception instead of halting the CPU.
+This can be used by an operating system to implement a trap for execution of zeroed memory, or a syscall for exit of a program.
+During testing and processor bring up, it can be useful to leave this bit clear, simplifying tests.
+By convension, whatever is on the top of stack when the exception is raised is used as the exit code of the program, or the exit code of the emulator if the `th` bit is clear.

 On boot / reset, this register is set to `1`, starting the processor with interrupts disabled and in kernel mode.